 The PI designates the applicable category for IDE exemption on the IRB application.
 The IRB considers information provided by the investigator, sponsor, or FDA, which indicates that the device meets one of the exempt categories (21 CFR 812.2).
-The investigator should complete the 'Emory IRB IDE Checklist' marking one of the IDE Exempt categories.
+The investigator should complete the form entitled 'Investigator Justification for IDE Exemption'.
 If the IRB agrees that the study is exempt from IDE requirements, the IRB does not need to make the SR/NSR determination (see Figure 1) and may proceed to evaluate study based on IRB approval criteria and informed consent regulations.
-However, if unsure, the IRB may request that the PI consult with FDA to verify the study is exempt from IDE requirements.
+However if unsure, the IRB may request that the PI consult with FDA to verify the study is exempt from IDE requirements.